Black and white wedding ceremony photo inside an ornate church with guests seated in wooden pews as couple stands at altar.

 when your walking around with a camera when people are comfortable and enjoying themselves it makes better photos.
 I tend to travel lite when I am photographing a wedding, I use a pair of the latest Sony cameras with their silent shutter to capture those moments you don’t notice on the wedding day...

-The only time I am really “hands on” is during the group formal photos where I need to call and arrange people in order from a list I’ll request from you before the wedding day and this is something we can chat over at our pre wedding meeting but I won't be barking orders at family and guests to achieve this.
+The only time I am really “hands on” is during the group formal photos which I still think are important and relevant even today but just not 50 of them!
+I always suggest around a dozen and I'll call and arrange people in order from a list I’ll request from you before the wedding day and this is something we can chat over at our pre wedding meeting but I won't be barking orders at family and guests to achieve this.

 Being a wedding photographer is also about people management skills too, getting the best out of folk when they don't know it...

-When we meet up to discuss your wedding day I will give you options & there's maybe photos that you would really want like the first look with the father of the Bride or Bridesmaids etc. Again its your wedding day, I am more than happy to set these up for you, its about what you want.
+When we meet up to discuss your wedding day I will give you options & there's maybe photos that you would really want like the first look with the father of the Bride or Bridesmaids etc, I am more than happy to capture these for you, its about what you want.

 A note on Videographers...

-A more hands on style may be the right thing for you to get the look you want for your wedding, hiring me with my style of capturing a wedding day and hiring a videographer who is more hands on, its a mis match so be sure on the style you want on your wedding day.
+A more hands on posed style may be the right thing for you to get the look you want for your wedding, asking a Groom to put on his tie on 4 times to get the footage right, or asking the Groom to start dancing in front of the camera, yes it happened, alot of the couples that come to me are uncomfortable with this approach.
+Hiring me with my style of capturing a wedding day and hiring a videographer like this, its a mis match so be sure on the style you want on your wedding day.
 I've worked with many amazing filmmakers with similar styles to myself and I am happy to pass this list on.

 To round off your wedding day ...